yongcongwang/note/docs/Math/Linear-Algebra/Least-Squares-Determinants-and-Eigenvalues/24_markov.md

 To understand the long term behavior of this system we'll need the eigenvectors and eigenvalues of $\begin{bmatrix} 0.9 & 0.2 \\ 0.1 & 0.8\end{bmatrix}$.
 We know that one eigenvalue is $\lambda_1 = 1$.
 Because the trace $0.9 + 0.8 = 1.7$ is the sum of the eigenvalues, we see that $\lambda_2 = 0.7$.

-Next we calculatte the eigenvectors:
+Next we calculate the eigenvectors:

 $$
 A - \lambda_1 I = \begin{bmatrix} -0.1 & 0.2 \\ 0.2 & -0.2\end{bmatrix} \mathbf{x_1} = \mathbf{0}